 The previous section already suggested serializing form submission uploads.
 This is not absolutely critical for form downloads, but you should probably manage how many form download requests are being handled concurrently, in order to avoid memory problems.

 Uploading blank forms with media exceeding 10MB¶

-Adding blank forms through the ODK Aggregate website is limited to an overall form+media size of 10MB.
+Adding blank forms through the ODK Aggregate website is limited to an overall form and media size of 10MB.
 Beyond that, you have to perform multiple uploads of the form definition file with different subsets of the media files in order to fully upload the blank form and its media attachments.

 An easier solution is to use ODK Briefcase.